JeffRisberg/RE04/README.md

 # To Start up

-Firist, install Node and NPM
+First, install Node and NPM

 npm install